vink246/LLM-refusal-analysis/README.md

 - Moderate similarity (0.5-0.8)
 - Some shared features, some category-specific

-The analysis automatically assesses which hypothesis is supported based on circuit similarity metrics with statistical significance testing.
-Assessments include confidence levels (HIGH/LOW) based on p-values from t-tests.
+The analysis automatically assesses which hypothesis is supported based on circuit similarity metrics with statistical significance testing via the `statistical_analysis.py` module.
+Assessments include confidence levels (HIGH/LOW) based on p-values from t-tests, implemented through the `assess_modularity_with_statistics` function.

 ### Interpreting Results